discretize/discretize-guides/guides/fractal-basics/index.md

 ## Key findings
 - Don't use your heal skill while under the effect of <Effect name="Agony"/>.
-- CC the boss first, then use your burst skills.
+- CC the boss first, then use your burst skills. **Everyone has to contribute!**
-- Only use _Fire Fields_ on the _Mistlock Singularity_
+- Only use _Fire Fields_ on the _Mistlock Singularity_.
+- Always stack together, boons are shared in close proximity.
 - Don't be afraid to communicate with your team if you are new.